Photographed at Bukit Timah Nature

 secondary forests and has a mainly arboreal lifestyle.
 It is a master

-climber; the specimen shown here was easily able to grip the overhanging
+climber; the specimens shown here were easily able to grip the trunk of a

-wall of a damp cave in its search for geckos, one of its chief sources of
+wall of a damp cave in their search for geckos, one of their chief prey

 This is a relatively small